Learning Objectives

 """

-Example 7: Comprehensive simulation of Al-Cu-Mg alloys
+Example 7: Comprehensive simulation of an Al-Cu-Mg alloy

-From precipitation process to strength prediction
+From the precipitation process to strength prediction

 """